mateeullahmalik/supernode2/README.md

 supernode:
   key_name: "mykey"                    # Name of the key for signing transactions
   identity: "lumera15t2e8gjgmuqtj..."  # Lumera address for this supernode
-  ip_address: "0.0.0.0"               # IP address to bind the service
+  host: "0.0.0.0"                     # Host address to bind the service (IP or hostname)
   port: 4444                          # Port for the supernode service
   gateway_port: 8002                   # Port for the HTTP gateway service
 ```